polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 The current implementation of mortgage application relies on a third party load balancer to distribute requests across a pair of identically confgured web servers, with redundant application servers operating in the active/active mode, and the database tier leveraging SQL Server Always On availability group in the synchronous-commit mode.
 The database is also replicated asynchronously to the Contoso's disaster recovery site in Tulsa, Oklahoma.
 The recovery site hosts instances of web and application servers, configured identically to their production counterparts.
 As part of the disaster recovery plan, the external DNS records pointing to the public endpoint of the mortgage application would be modified to match the public IP address associated with the Tulsa datacenter edge routers.

-In addition to plans for modernizing its technology, Contoso is also interested in expanding its business mortgage origination business to Mexico and Canada.
+In addition to plans for modernizing its technology, Contoso is also interested in expanding its business mortgage origination business to Canada.
 Considering the matching projected timelines of these two initiatives, the IT team wants to explore the possibility of leveraging, whenever applicable, Azure technologies, not only for its United States-based workloads but also when developing and implementing its international operations.
 However, as the Contoso's compliance team has pointed out, operating internationally introduces regulatory challenges.
-In particular, Contoso must ensure that it protects personally identifiable information (PII) according to laws governing financial records in each country.
-Some of information provided by international customers must remain at its country of origin and would need to be excluded from any data set transmitted to Azure or to Contoso's United States-based locations.
+In particular, Contoso must ensure that it protects personally identifiable information (PII) according to country-specific laws governing processing, distribution, and storage of financial records.
+Some of information provided by international customers must remain at the country of origin and would need to be excluded from any data set transmitted to Azure or to Contoso's United States-based locations.

 At the same time, Contoso's strategy oversight committee emphasizes the significance of collecting comprehensive data associated with all of mortgage operations across the company, which feeds its custom Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM) systems.
 Currently, these custom systems extract data directly from the SQL Server database that serves as the data store for the customer facing mortgage application.
 Due to existing dependencies built into the modules processing data feeds into the ERP and CRM systems, the intention is to keep the current model, with the single, centalized database for mortgage originations data.